gromacs/gromacs/docs/reference-manual/special/viscosity-calculation.rst

 This avoids the overhead of very large energy files that are needed with the autocorrelation function approach.

-|Gromacs| also has a non-equilibrium method for determining the
+|Gromacs| also has two non-equilibrium methods for determining the viscosity.
-viscosity \ :ref:`149 <refHess2002a>`.
+The recommended method is to apply a shear to the system, see the next section.
+The viscosity can the be measured as the stress of the corresponding off-diagonal element of the pressure tensor divided by the shear rate.
+This is a straightforward procedure.
+The only disadvantage is that one needs to balance the cost of long simulatiosn at low shear rate due to low signal to noise ratio to the risk of shear thinning appearing at higher shear rates.
+Running at multiple shear rates might be necessary to ensure that one is in the linear regime.

+The second non-equilibrium method is called "cosine acceleration".
 This makes use of the fact that energy, which is fed into system by external forces, is dissipated through viscous friction.
 The generated heat is removed by coupling to a heat bath.
 For a Newtonian liquid adding a small force will result in a velocity